 - With Good Flooring and Good Technique you are in the safest situation possible.
 In this case injury prevention comes down to the Choreography and self management in regards to sleep, nutrition and Hydration issues.

 There are 3 main factors that I consider to be of ultimate importance in laying and caring for a dancing floor.
 (There are many other influencing factors so feel free to comment on any others!)

 1. The Underlying Surface.
 If there is no give in the surface, this compounds the force going through the dancers limbs, already many times their body weight.
 Simply laying a Tarkett over concrete is not good enough for even recreational dancers.
 Wooden flooring offers natural spring, and allows dissipation of the forces across a much greater area.
 Specifically designed sprung flooring takes this to a new level, with one layer of flooring suspended over the other, giving room for the reverberation of the floor in between.
 Take care however with the size of the panels in any pre-made flooring.
-As Gary explains in the interview (approx 6:38) square panels may be marketed as safer, but it is essential that the top layer is as large as possible to avoid reverberation of the dancers own energy back up their lower limb.
+As explained in the interview with Gary Wright from The West Australian Ballet team below (approx 6:38) square panels may be marketed as safer, but it is essential that the top layer is as large as possible to avoid reverberation of the dancers own energy back up their lower limb.
 Think of a pebble dropped into a lake...
 The ripples will dissipate completely by the time they reach the edge, however the same pebble dropped into a bucket will create super ripples when the ripples hit the sides of the bucket and start travelling back in towards the centre.

 After a few in-depth discussions with Gary I decided that I needed to get this all on film for my readers.
 Video 1 is an interview between us explaining why the surface of the flooring is so important, while Video 2 is an actual demonstration of how he does what he does and what products and processes he uses.
 Fascinating stuff!